Overview

 The novel is considered one of the earliest examples of the realistic novel and is often cited as the first English novel.
 Defoe’s work captures the spirit of adventure and discovery prevalent during this era, while also addressing the challenges and ethical questions associated with European colonization.
 The novel’s enduring popularity lies in its universal themes of resilience and self-discovery.
 Robinson Crusoe has inspired a huge number of adaptations, imitations, and reinterpretations in literature and popular culture.
 Its impact on the adventure genre and its exploration of the human spirit’s capacity for survival in the face of adversity have secured its place as a classic work of literature.

-Explore a full plot summary, an in-depth analysis of Robinson Crusoe, and explanations of important quotes from Robinson Crusoe.
+Read the free full text, the full plot summary, an in-depth character analysis of Robinson Crusoe, and explanations of important quotes from Robinson Crusoe.

 Upgrade to PLUS and get instant access to all the study tools